DavidAnson/markdownlint/doc/Rules.md

 Parameters: punctuation (string; default ".,;:!?。，；：！？")

-This rule is triggered on any heading that has a normal or full-width punctuation character as the last character in the line:
+This rule is triggered on any heading that has one of the specified normal or full-width punctuation characters as the last character in the line:

 ```markdown
 # This is a heading.
 ```

-To fix this, remove any trailing punctuation:
+To fix this, remove the trailing punctuation:

 ```markdown
 # This is a heading
 ```

-Note: The punctuation parameter can be used to specify what characters class as punctuation at the end of the heading.
-For example, you can set it to `".,;:!"` to allow headings with question marks in them, such as might be used in an FAQ.
+Note: The `punctuation` parameter can be used to specify what characters count as punctuation at the end of a heading.
+For example, you can change it to `".,;:!"` to allow headings that end with a question mark, such as in an FAQ.
+Setting the `punctuation` parameter to `""` allows all characters - and is equivalent to disabling the rule.

 <a name="md027"></a>